atmos-sphere/atmos/proposal/project-description.md

 such as adding different ambient filters or borders, allowing the user to produce a looping animated background to suit their desires.

+A sphere can be interconnected with a series of different spheres, allowing spheres of simmilar / relevant themes to exist in close proximity to each other.
+Relevant or nearby spheres can appear in as recommedations when in a user sphere, and are availanle to be visited easily in a graph-node style navigation.

 If a user does not wish to go through the process of customizing a sphere and only wishes to quickly create a session, a “Quick Start” feature will enable a user to generate a randomized sphere with relevant music genres and themes,